httpie/cli/README.rst

 ========

 By default, every request is completely independent of the previous ones.
-HTTPie also supports persistent sessions, where custom headers, authorization, and cookies (manually specified or sent by the server) persist between requests to the same host.
+HTTPie also supports persistent sessions, where custom headers (except for the ones starting with ``Content-`` or ``If-``), authorization, and cookies (manually specified or sent by the server) persist between requests to the same host.

 Create a new session named ``user1``: